 firstname.lastname@example.org or walk in to any of our

 AIC links to request for a hardcopy application form.

 Care recipients in Nursing Homes can arrange for payments to be made to the Nursing Home to offset their bills.
 Please contact the Nursing Home for assistance with the application.

 If you are applying on behalf of someone who lacks mental capacity, please read the

 Please ensure that you have read the Terms and Conditions before submitting your application.

 Please note that the AIC eServices for Financing Schemes (eFASS) is currently unavailable.
 We are working to bring back online service as swiftly as we can.
 We apologise for the inconvenience caused.
 For assistance, please call our AIC Hotline at 1800-650-6060.

-1. If you need to update your household information or if you have previously disallowed the access of your Financial Information for eligibility check, please visit the
+If you need to update your household information or if you have previously disallowed the access of your Financial Information for eligibility checks, please visit the